yairbh/Laguna_Healthcare_Conversation_Analysis/README.md

 - **Hybrid Solution**: Explore the integration of both rule-based and FLAN approaches to leverage the strengths of each model for better overall performance.

 ![Hybrid Model](src/visualization/Images/hybrid_model.png)

+___

+### Acknowledgments
+This project was a collaborative effort involving multiple contributors.
+I would like to extend my sincere thanks to my colleagues Leehee Barak, Adir Golan, and our mentor Dina Bavli for their invaluable contributions throughout the project.
+Additionally, a big thank you to the Laguna team for their support and feedback during the development process.